ekiametis/task-management-board/README.md

 ## 1.2.
 Npm

-If you want run as a development environment you can run the command below to start react applciation:
+If you want run as a development environment you can run the command below to start react application:

 ```
 npm start